Adding Pre-trained/Rule-based models¶

 example agents.
 To be compatible with the

-toolkit, the agent should have the following functions:
+toolkit, the agent should have the following functions and attribute:

 step: Given the current state, predict the next action.